 The SRC will be working with the University to support students in the post-pandemic world.
-They have also invested considerably in volunteering and employability recently.
-Their re-branded project, GU Volunteering, is a gateway to a range of opportunities (See pages 34-35 for details).
-The SRC recently argued for the University to establish a Rent Guarantor Scheme for certain groups of students, it launched last year, check the University website for details.
-There are big plans to build on charitable fundraising activity through RAG (Raising and Giving) this year, if you want to get involved contact the SRC.
-Mind Your Mate, the peer lead mental health initiative pioneered by the SRC, gives students an opportunity to learn how to identify signs of depression and mental ill-health in themselves or their peers as well as how to assist those in distress to access the help they need.
+They have also invested considerably in improving support for their affiliated clubs & societies recently, including launching a new website with improved functionality.
+Last year the SRC played a key role in securing greater support for students whose University experience was particularly affected by the pandemic, including fighting for better academic support and defending the rights of students in private accommodation.
+Mind Your Mate, the peer led mental health initiative pioneered by the SRC, gives students an opportunity to learn how to identify signs of depression and mental ill-health in themselves or their peers as well as how to assist those in distress to access the help they need.
 Over one thousand students have participated so far and the SRC plan to roll it out even further this year.
 Workshop places are taken up quickly so, if you're interested, keep an eye open for them being advertised.
+Another of their key workshops is Let's Talk which you can learn more about on page 122 (Content Warning: sexual violence and harassment).
 WHERE CAN I LEARN MORE?

 You'll likely get a handful of emails from the SRC in first term and, of course, you can find the latest news and information on their website, Facebook, Twitter and Instagram.
 Each of the sabbatical officers has their own official Twitter account too.
 STUDENT BODIES THE UNIONS In addition to a representative body and a sports association, Glasgow has two separate student unions with buildings at opposing ends of University Avenue, and chances are that you've been to or at least heard of both.
 This unique setup might be a hangover from the days when male and female students weren't encouraged to hang out with each other after hours, but in modern times it's a beneficial system that allows students more choice about how to spend their time and cash on campus.
 Whether you end up spending your days in the 1930s opulence of the GUU at the bottom of Gilmorehill or the 1960s brutalism of the QMU on University Gardens, both unions are managed by a team of students eager to help make your time at the University as much fun as possible.
-COVID-19 Notice: At time of writing (July 2020) COVID-19 has meant that some of the services in the Unions have had to temporarily close, including their nightclubs.
+COVID-19 Notice: At time of writing (July 2021) COVID-19 has meant that some of the services in the Unions have had to temporarily close, including their nightclubs.
 Check out their respective websites for updates.